 When is the last time you heard of a construction worker getting a job due to branding himself?
 What about someone who is homeless?
 A server or waitress?

-These are the personal brands that can have the most impact on career transitions and creating a lifestyle than a lateral move in the corporate world.
+Personal branding examples that can have the most impact on career transitions and creating a lifestyle than a lateral move in the corporate world.
 The working class, entry level and blue color workers have the skills, experience and drive that can get them out of paycheck to paycheck by promoting these qualities through new media outlets.

-Here are the 5 things I tell them to start taking action in their career development – even in this economy, even if they have a decent job and even if they have nothing and need to start from scratch.
+Here are the five things I tell them to start taking action in their career development – even in this economy, even if they have a decent job and even if they have nothing and need to start from scratch.